-AP United States History Duration: One Year UC/CSU Approved: Yes (Area A - History/Social Science); Type of Course: Elective Core Course NCAA: Yes To be eligible for consideration: Successful completion of Modern World History with a B or better; Western Cultures with a B or better; and English 2 with a B+ or better or English 2XL with a B- or better Year Level: 11
+AP United States History Duration: One Year UC/CSU Approved: Yes (Area A - History/Social Science); Type of Course: Elective Core Course NCAA: Yes To be eligible for consideration: Successful completion of Human Geography or AP Human Geography with a B- or better; and English 2 with a B+ or better or English 2XL with a B- or better Year Level: 11

 Description: This advanced placement course is a college level course designed for highly motivated juniors.
 Students enrolled in this class will need to master the content of United States history to succeed on the advanced placement test.
 Students write several document-based and free response essays to learn strategies for writing college quality essays.
 The AP test will be given in the middle of May, and students passing this test are given college credit at many universities and colleges.
 The pace of this class is accelerated, covering one or two chapters per week.
+Students must take the AP exam for course credit.